Optimal Path Homotopy For Univariate Polynomials: Geodesics and properties of the condition metric

-\begin{define}\textit{Newton method for univariate polynomials}\\ Given a polynomial $p(x)\in\mathbb{R}\left[ x\right] $ and its derivative $p'(x)$, we begin with a first guess $x_0$ which is closed enough to a root of the polynomial $p$.
+Since $\mu\rightarrow \infty$ when $\alpha=\beta$, we conclude that polynomials with close roots are ill-conditioned. \end{remark} \begin{define}\textit{Newton method for univariate polynomials}\\ Given a polynomial $p(x)\in\mathbb{R}\left[ x\right] $ and its derivative $p'(x)$, we begin with a first guess $x_0$ which is closed enough to a root of the polynomial $p$.
 The next iterate $x_1$ is defined as

 The process is repeated as

 until sufficient accuracy is reached. \end{define}